 - What are two-year degree courses?
 An introduction to the Government's proposed two-year degree courses, including why your students may want to consider this fast-tracked route.

 - Choosing the right subjects – give your students the tools they need to make informed decisions about which subjects to study at A level or equivalent.

-- UCAS parents' evening presentation (17.22 MB)– illustrates the benefits of higher education, outlines the application process, and advises parents on what they can do to support their child.
+- UCAS parents' evening presentation (17.22 MB) – a presentation you can give to parents at open days or parents' evenings.
+It illustrates the benefits of higher education, outlines the application process, and advises parents on what they can do to support their child.

 - The UCAS Hub is the only place students need to register – students tell us multiple usernames and passwords are confusing, so those making 2022 applications will only have to register once in the UCAS Hub and they’ll use those credentials for their entire UCAS application – including tracking offers and decisions.